 The intrusion kill chain focuses on a portion of an external attack that culminates with an attacker gaining complete control over one of your endpoints and, therefore, a foothold within your network.

-To make this possible, several tasks need to occur including:
+To make this possible, a few things need to happen first.
+These include:

-- And finally, establishing a channel to further manipulate endpoint remotely (commonly known as command & control).
+• Establish a channel to further manipulate the endpoint remotely (commonly known as command & control).

 The whole philosophy of defense in depth revolves around the proactive assumption that one or more layers of security will fail.
 It’s also about putting different types of security in place to create those layers.
 This should include different types of solutions, as well as solutions from different vendors.